RockParker/AssignmentApplication/README.md

    ~ Add the general layout of the month
    ~ Add the list of tasks to the right side
  - Create the Calendar View Controller
-   ~ Add numbers to the day buttons, making sure they line up with the correct day. (eg. the 1st of the month can be on a wednesday)
+   ~ Add numbers to the day buttons, making sure they line up with the correct day. (e.g. the 1st of the month can be on a wednesday)